North Oxford: Geography

 The boundary of "North Oxford" is not exactly defined, but the original area developed by St John's College (sometimes now called "Central North Oxford") runs north from the top end of St Giles' to approximately Kingston Road, Frenchay Road, Staverton Road, and Marston Ferry Road, south of Summertown.
 It includes Park Town, Norham Manor, and the eastern parts of Walton Manor.

 Four of Oxford University's former women's colleges, Lady Margaret Hall, St Anne's, St Hugh's and Somerville (at the southern extreme) are located in North Oxford.
 There are also four graduate colleges, Green Templeton College (formerly Green College), St Antony's, both off the Woodstock Road, Kellogg on Banbury Road, and to the east Wolfson, on the River Cherwell.
 To the south of the college is the Cherwell Boathouse, a popular punting spot.
-Further south, also bordering the Cherwell, are the University Parks.
+Further south, also bordering the Cherwell, are the University Parks, to the north of which is Norham Gardens, with large houses backing onto the park, including Gunfield.
 A large open area of ancient common land, Port Meadow, adjoining the River Isis (the section of the River Thames that flows through Oxford) is located to the west.

-Much of the central area contains excellent examples of late 19th century Victorian Gothic architecture, and is now a conservation area.
+Much of the central area contains excellent examples of late 19th-century Victorian Gothic architecture, and is now a conservation area.
 The conservation area includes three Grade I listed buildings, the Church of St Philip and St James (which now houses the Oxford Centre for Mission Studies), the Observer's House (now Osler House), and the Radcliffe Observatory; the latter two are now both part of Green Templeton College.
 There are Regency-style houses built in the mid-19th century in the crescents of Park Town, initially in the middle of the countryside but now surrounded by the rest of the suburb.

 Central North Oxford between the city centre and Summertown, has been described as the most desirable suburb of Oxford, England.
-It is popularly supposed that it was originally developed for the dons of the University once they were allowed to marry.
+It is popularly supposed that it was originally developed for the dons of the university once they were allowed to marry.
 However central North Oxford in particular includes many large houses which were then unaffordable by most dons, and the houses were instead occupied by successful tradesmen of the city.
 Today, many homes are occupied by rich London commuters, attracted by the good schools.
 A number of the larger houses are used by Oxford colleges and other educational establishments.

 At the northern extremity of North Oxford, which is approximately the line of the A40 (the northern bypass, part of the Oxford ring road) are three suburbs, Sunnymead and Cutteslowe (to the east of Banbury Road) and Wolvercote to the west of Woodstock Road.
 Beyond the bypass is the village of Kidlington.
 Wolvercote Cemetery contains the grave of J. R. R. Tolkien (note that Wolvercote Cemetery is not in Wolvercote itself, but beside Banbury Road north of the A40).
 Cutteslowe Park is a large open area just to the north of this bypass.